 /msg N ADDCERT -N- Certificate fingerprint E2C9B7866A4B036477379F000ECBA62CEE0C3062F32E20ADB7DA53D06E67ECE2 added.

 N will reply back letting you know that your fingerprint was added.
 Now the only thing left is to reconnect to the server to test it out!
 NOTE: you must connect using a nickname registered to your account for N to automatically authenticate you using your certificate.
-You may get around this requirement by using login-on-connect (discussed below).
+You may get around this requirement by using login-on-connect or SASL EXTERNAL (discussed below).

 /reconnect 12:10 -!- Irssi: Disconnecting from server irc.darenet.org: [Reconnecting] 12:10 -!- Irssi: Connecting to irc.darenet.org [IP ADDRESS] port 6697 12:10 !irc.darenet.org *** You are connected using TLSv1.2-ECDHE-RSA-AES256-GCM-SHA384-256 ... -N- You are connected using SSL/TLS and have provided a matching client certificate -N- for account YourAccount.
 You have been automatically logged in. -N- Last account login was [TIME] ago from [HOST] [0 failed login attempts since last login].
 YourAccount.user.darenet is now your hidden host

-That's it, congratulations!
+That's it!
 You now have automatic authentication via your certificate fingerprint.

 Both the SASL and login-on-connect methods allow you to automatically authenticate using CertFP.
-With the login-on-connect method, you don't have to use a nickname registered to your account.
-Unfortunately, many IRC clients overload the nickname field for SASL, and you'll need to use your account name in its place.
-For login-on-connect, you'd use the same exact method described in the Login-on-Connect guide; however, you may simple use '.' (or any other bogus password) as the password argument.
+With login-on-connect, you'd use the same exact method described in the Login-on-Connect guide; however, you may simply use '.' (or any other bogus password) as the password argument.

 For SASL, you'll want to use the EXTERNAL mechanism.